SRA-VJTI/Wall-E/6_PWM/README.md

 # LED Dimmer

-* LED Dimmer is the best example to visualise the working of the LED
+* LED Dimmer is the best example to visualise the working of the PWM
 * PWM technique (pulse width modulation) is a very efficient way of controlling the brightness of LEDs with minimum energy waste.
 I
 * Instead of varying the brightness by varying the supply current with a variable resistor or transistor it is accomplished by varying the ratio of ON time vs OFF time.
 This saves the lot of energy.